TheLustriVA/PlatformBackup/lib/docs/structures.md

 ```

-## The problem with this data
+#### The problem with this data

 Sadly this doesn't give us a link to any soundgasm pages or even tell us which users are on soundgasm or not.
-It is worth making a list of users:
+It is worth making a list of users to try on soundgasm:

 ```python
 user_list = []